open-life-science/internships/guidance/accepted.md

 ## Final Report

-Each student/intern will present their project at the end of August at the OLS Community Call - a friendly teleconference call attended by the OLS community -- developers and biologists who use OLS.
+Each contributor/intern will present their project at the end of internship / coding period at an OLS Community Call - a friendly teleconference call attended by the OLS community.
 The presentation will be limited to 5 minutes with a short time available for discussion after.
 Ideally this will be a live demonstration of your project but can be slides or video demo instead.

-Each student will also write up their project.
+Each contributor will also write up their project.
 This will take the form of a short blog post with the following sections:

 * Summary of project goals
   * Briefly restate what was in your project proposal.
 * Summary of project achievements
   * What did you achieve?
   * Screenshots and code snippets are a good idea!
   * Acceptable to point to your other blog posts.
   * Link to final tool, GitHub URL etc.
 * Self assessment
   * What could you have done better?
 Lessons learned?
   * What are you particularly proud of?
 * Future work